AdeoluBams/Quant_Edge_Financial/README.md

 # Quant_Edge_Financial

 ## Project Overview
-This is an end-to-end analysis for "Quant_Edge" A Financial & Digital trading platform, that offers stodk trading, porfolio analytics and investment insights.
+This is an end-to-end analysis for "Quant_Edge" A Financial & Digital trading platform, that offers stock trading, portfolio analytics and investment insights.
 This project features the following analysis.
 - Profitability Analysis
 - Customer Analysis
 - Trading Performance Analysis